AnonymousPlanet/thgtoa/guide.md

 They're designed to separate bots from humans but in reality are also used to deter anonymous and private users.

-If you frequently use VPNs , you'll quickly encounter many captchas everywhere.
+If you frequently use VPNs, you'll quickly encounter many captchas everywhere.
 Quite often when using Tor, even if you succeed in solving all the puzzles, you'll still be denied after solving the puzzles.

 While most people think those puzzles are only about solving a little puzzle, it's important to understand that it's much more complex and that modern Captchas uses advanced machine learning and risk analysis algorithms to check if you're human[^188]: